Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Results

 We also evaluate the effectiveness of forward and backward state estimation for contexts that are provided at three different locations along the bimodal trajectory.
 Specifically, we consider contexts that include locations before the bifurcation, at the bifurcation, and after the bifurcation as shown in Figure~\ref{fig:res_traj_transformer}, \ref{fig:res_traj_transformer_ke}, and \ref{fig:res_traj_mamba}, respectively.

-In addition, we calculate the KL divergence between 1,000 samples from the estimated conditional density and the true distributions of the $\bm{x}_{n+5}$ and $\bm{x}_{n-5}$ at the three locations along the trajectory.
+In addition, we calculate the KL divergence between 1,000 samples from the estimated conditional density and the true distributions of $\bm{x}_{n+5}$ and $\bm{x}_{n-5}$ at the three locations along the trajectory.
 Aggregated results are shown in Table~\ref{tab:res_vehicle}.
-As previously shown in Figure~\ref{fig:nf_ke_prelim}, the addition of the kinetic loss term results in smoother transformations from the base to the target distribution, leading to improve accuracy.
-Such configuration better captures the true conditional density without exhibiting bias towards a certain mean trajectory in the bifurcation, thus leading to a lower average KL-divergence aggregated over many noisy samples.
+As previously shown in Figure~\ref{fig:nf_ke_prelim}, the addition of the kinetic loss term results in smoother transformations from the base to the target distribution, leading to improved accuracy.
+Such configuration better captures the true conditional density without exhibiting bias towards a certain mean trajectory in the bifurcation, thus leading to a lower average KL-divergence aggregated over many noisy samples at the bifurcation for the NF with transformer-based conditioning with KE loss.
+Since the data does follow a mean trajectory before and after the bifurcation, it explains why the NF with transformer-based conditioning, without KE loss, and the Mamba-SSM conditioning operator exhibit a lower average KL-divergence aggregated over many noisy samples.